zetkin/zetkin-js/README.md

 ```

 ### Request fundamentals
-The only (optional) argument to the `get()` method is a callback.
-The same is true for the `put()` method.

 Requests return promises, which follow the normal promise conventions.
-Both the resolve and reject methods return a single argument, an object with a `data` and a `httpStatus` attribute.
+Both the resolve and reject methods receive a single argument, an object with a `data` and a `httpStatus` attribute.
+A third attribute, `meta` is less self-explanatory but is covered later in this document.

 The `data` attribute can be anything depending on what (if anything) was returned by the request, and the `httpStatus` attribute is the numeric HTTP response code.